pscholl/grtool/doc/train.md

     >
     > abc 1
     > abc 1" | grt train HMM -S 2 -T ergodic -o test.hmm -n .5
     abc 1
     abc 1

  The output of this command can then be used as the test-set, which is also the reason for the comment line at to the top.
 Which instructs the next command (most probably the predict command) that a time-series is about to follow.

-## Training a KNN
+## Training a dynamic time warping algorithm
- Let us do the same as we did in the last example, but this time with a condtional random field.
+ Let us do the same as we did in the last example, but this time with a DTW.

     echo "abc 1
     > abc 1